Who is Tristan D. Lalla?

 Tristan D. Lalla is a multi-award-winning actor, born and raised in Montreal, Quebec (Canada).

-Some recent credits include working alongside Charlize Theron and Seth Rogen in the upcoming comedy Flarsky, sharing the screen with Hip Hop legend The RZA of Wu-Tang in Luc Besson's Brick Mansions, and providing the full performance capture for Adéwalé, the lead role in Assassin's Creed Freedom Cry (Ubisoft), which was nominated for Best New Character at the 2014 Canadian Videogame Awards.
+Some recent credits include working alongside Charlize Theron and Seth Rogen in the upcoming comedy Long Shot, sharing the screen with Hip Hop legend The RZA of Wu-Tang in Luc Besson's Brick Mansions, and providing the full performance capture for Adéwalé, the lead role in Assassin's Creed Freedom Cry (Ubisoft), which was nominated for Best New Character at the 2014 Canadian Videogame Awards.

 He has been in over 50 plays, musicals, and staged readings across Canada.
 Some notable productions include: A Raisin In The Sun (Black Theatre Workshop), Othello (Persephone Productions), The Tempest, The Mahalia Jackson Musical, Man of La Mancha, Glengarry Glen Ross (Segal Centre), the Canadian Premiere of David Mamet’s RACE (Theatre Yes), I AM I (Dancing Monkey), Urban Tales (Centaur Theatre), Andersen's Inkwell (Geordie Productions), The Mid-Life Crisis of Dionysus (Mainline Theatre), A Midsummer Night’s Dream, Much Ado About Nothing (Repercussion Theatre), The Lamentable Tragedy Of Sal Capone (Black Theatre Workshop/Urban Ink Productions), and The Mountaintop (Black Theatre Workshop/Neptune Theatre) for which he was awarded the 2018 META for Outstanding Lead Performance by an Actor.